saintmalik/blog.saintmalik.me/blog/2024-05-11-iac-state-encryption.md

 <!--truncate-->

-The community requested it, but it never came, but thanks to OpenTofu, the open-source fork of Terraform, you can now encrypt your IaC state and plan.

-This is so great for security, especially when you have sensitive data in your state file, like secrets, passwords, and other sensitive data.
+Well, guess what?
+OpenTofu just changed the game.

+You know those state files sitting in your S3 bucket with all your sensitive configs, API keys, and God knows what else is in plain text?
+Yeah, we can finally encrypt those bad boys.

-Wondering how we were handling secrets, API keys, and other sensitive data in our state file before now? haha, I wrote a guide on <a href="https://blog.saintmalik.me/secrets-in-iac-terraform/" target="_blank">Managing Secrets in Infrastructure As Code with Terraform</a>, you can check it out.
+(If you're wondering how we've been handling secrets up until now, check out my guide on <a href="https://blog.saintmalik.me/secrets-in-iac-terraform/" target="_blank">Managing Secrets in Infrastructure As Code with Terraform</a>.

-But now, we can encrypt our state file and plan using OpenTofu.
-Let's see how we can do that.
+## Getting Started with State Encryption

-For you to use the state and plan encryption, your IaC project must be using OpenTofu, if you are still using Terraform, then follow the <a href="https://opentofu.org/docs/intro/migration/" target="_blank">Opentofu migration guide</a> to migrate.
+First things first - you need to be using OpenTofu for this.
+Still on Terraform?
+No worries - just follow the <a href="https://opentofu.org/docs/intro/migration/" target="_blank">Opentofu migration guide</a>.
+It's pretty straightforward, I promise.

-If you are using OpenTofu, then you are good to go.
-Let's see how we can enable state and plan encryption.

-## Enabling State and Plan Encryption For Existing Project
+## For Existing Projects: The Migration Path

-I want to believe you have an existing project, and you want to enable state and plan encryption, your project state is unencrypted but now you are about to encrypt it

-1. First, you need to create a new key, which will be used to encrypt your state and plan, at the moment OpenTofu supports just four key providers, AWS KMS, GCP KMS, PBKDF2 and OpenBao (a fork of Hashicorp Vault).

-I will be using AWS KMS here, so if you are using AWS KMS too, head over to your console and create a new key, if you are using GCP KMS, do the same, and if you are using PBKDF2 or OpenBao, you can skip this step.

-2. Once you have created your KMS Key, you need to get the key ID, it looks something like this `0xxxxxx0-xxxx-xxxxx-xxxx-xexxxxxx`, if you have the KMS key ID, add the following syntax to your OpenTofu provider block, just like this.
+Let's say you've got an existing project in OpenTofu with unencrypted state files.
+Here's how we fix that:

+1. First, you'll need an encryption key.
+OpenTofu supports four providers:
+   - AWS KMS (what I'm using)
+   - GCP KMS
+   - PBKDF2
+   - OpenBao (the open-source fork of Vault)

+If you're using AWS like me, head over to KMS and create a key.
+You'll need that key ID that looks something like `0xxxxxx0-xxxx-xxxxx-xxxx-xexxxxxx`.

+2. Here's the tricky part - we need to tell OpenTofu to gradually migrate from unencrypted to encrypted state.
+Add this to your provider block:

 ```hcl
 terraform {